DataVizStory/Project_Fuel-Consumption_Simple-Linear-Regression/README.md

 print("Root Mean Squared Error (RMSE): %.2f" % rmse2)
 ```

+Insights: **The Mean Squared Error (MSE)** is **1.48**, which measures the average of the squared differences between the predicted and actual values.
+Since MSE penalizes larger errors more heavily, this value indicates that the model has made some larger prediction errors, but the overall error is still relatively small.
+The MSE value, when compared to the range of MPG values, suggests a decent fit and implies that the model can predict fuel economy with reasonable accuracy.
-Insights: Given that RMSE (1.41) is relatively small compared to the overall range of MPG values (which typically range from 10 to 50 MPG in this dataset), it indicates that the model is reasonably accurate.
+**The Root Mean Squared Error (RMSE)** is calculated as **1.41 MPG**, which represents the square root of the MSE and brings the error back to the same units as the target variable (MPG).
+RMSE provides an intuitive measure of the typical prediction error, and since it is relatively small compared to the range of MPG values in this dataset, it indicates that the model is performing reasonably well.
+A lower RMSE value signifies that the model's predictions are closer to the actual MPG values, which is desirable for practical applications.

 ### 6) Generate the predictions
 ```python